-Since pilots can get a flight instructor certificate at 18 years of age some quite young people can be on the roster.
-This is not to say they are less qualified to teach but some students might want someone older.
+Since pilots can get a flight instructor certificate at 18 years of age, some quite young people can be on the roster.
+Not that they are less qualified to teach, but some students might want someone older.

 Younger Instructors may only be on hand to build time and you may not get the best training.
 Many people are not teaching because they want to.
 It is a means to an end to achieve 1500 hours.

 Younger new Instructors should be quite practiced in doing maneuvers since it is fresh in their memory.
 An older Instructor might have considerably more experience and a simple question will inform you if you have found a professional Instructor who has the desire to teach.